Isabel-Kim-1109/Quantum-Bioscreen/notebook/2026-05-30_week3_hypothesis.md

 Cryptochrome proteins with experimentally supported radical-pair function can be classified from FAD-binding control proteins with an AUC of at least 0.80 using aromatic residue frequency, charged residue frequency, FAD-binding motif presence, metal ion count, and per-residue conservation score.
 Proteins with higher aromatic and charged residue frequencies, FAD-binding motifs, greater metal ion counts, and stronger conservation near functionally important residues will be more likely to be classified as radical-pair cryptochromes.

 ## Independent variables
-[List each feature you will extract and feed into your model.]
 - Aromatic residue frequency (% Trp, Phe, Tyr in the sequence)
 - Charged residue frequency (% Asp, Glu, Lys, Arg)
 - FAD-binding motif presence (binary: Y/N from HETATM check)